NarenOO3/reinforcement_learning_DQN_cart_pole/README.md

 ## Results

 ### Model v1
-- First attempt: it balanced the pole 🎉
+- First attempt: it balanced the pole 🎉.
-- But… it kept sliding off to the left with the pole balanced until the cart went out of bounds 🙃
+- But… it kept sliding off to the left with the pole balanced until the cart went out of bounds.
 - This happened because the reward was simply the default `+1` for all states.

 ### Model v2
 - Then I had a lightbulb moment 😅...